 All applications will be treated under standard Brandon BioCatalyst confidentiality arrangements.
 If confidential information is provided, please preface this with [Confidential].
 It is not expected that you will disclose confidential information in the application to submit a successful EOI application.
 It is imperative that you can share enough technical information to demonstrate differentiation and novelty in the EOI but it may not be necessary to disclose confidential information in order to do so.

 EOI applications will be reviewed by the CUREator Investment Review Committee (IRC), consisting of independent members, Brandon Capital delegates, a nationally representative sub-committee of the Brandon BioCatalyst IRC, and the Brandon Capital Investment Committee.

 What is CUREator’s IP policy/what claims does CUREator/Brandon BioCatalyst have on any IP associated with my project?

-Preclinical and Clinical Stream funding are non-dilutive grants and no claims are made on the background or project IP associated with projects on the basis of these grants.
-Successful teams may apply for Brandon BioCatalyst funding and this is on an equity investment basis.
+All funding streams are non-dilutive grants and no claims are made on the background or project IP associated with projects on the basis of these grants.
+Successful CUREator teams may apply for Brandon BioCatalyst funding and this is on an equity investment basis.

 Can I get any feedback on submitting an EOI application or on my submitted EOI application?

 The CUREator team run information sessions/webinars as often as we can.
-The national webinar is available on the CUREator website.
+The national webinar will be available on the CUREator website.
 Where appropriate/possible, questions asked at these sessions will be added to the CUREator website FAQ.